When you look under the bonnet of a petrol or diesel car, you expect to see an engine. But what’s under the bonnet of an electric vehicle?

 Do electric cars have fewer moving parts?

 Yes.
-Electric cars have far fewer moving parts than conventional cars because they have an electric motor instead of an engine.
+Electric cars have far fewer moving parts than conventional cars because they have an electric motor instead of an ICE.

 Internal combustion engine parts

 ICEs have hundreds of moving parts.
 Even as many as 2,000, according to this research by Forbes.
 Here are just a few of a conventional car’s parts:

 The drive train in an EV has only around 20 or fewer parts.
 Electric car parts include:

 There are lots of parts which are common to all cars.
 That means EVs have components for:

 The main parts like the traction battery, drive motor and associated electronics require little maintenance.
 But parts that are common to EV’s and ICE vehicles, like tyres, brakes and windscreen wipers, will need to be checked regularly.